MeargT/meargtaddese_git/README.md

 # Houdini and Nuke customs

-Thess are collections of helpful little tools and scripts I start to develope and use, mainly focusing in Houdini and Nuke automation toolset.
+These are collections of helpful little tools and scripts I start to develop and use, mainly focusing in Houdini and Nuke automation toolset.